 On October 28, 1992, Duluth, Minnesota mayor Gary Doty cuts the ribbon at the mouth of the brand-new, 1,480-foot–long Leif Erickson Tunnel on Interstate 35.
-With the opening of the tunnel, that highway—which stretches 1,593 miles, from Mexico all the way to Canada—was finished at last.
+With the opening of the tunnel, that highway—which stretches 1,593 miles—was finished at last.
 As a result, the federal government announced, the Interstate Highway System itself was 99.7 percent complete.

 In 1958, the Minnesota Highway Department proposed a highway, to be paid for with federal interstate highway funds, right through the middle of downtown Duluth.
 It would be elevated and run right along the Lake Superior shoreline; to build it, many downtown buildings, not to mention pedestrian access to the waterfront, would be eliminated.
 It would, the mayor said, be “a face-lifter and a solution to Duluth’s downtown traffic problems.”